edmomot/edmomot.github.io/_posts/2023-11-12-How-I-sealed-a-sawstop-contractor-saw-for-dust-collection.md

 ![Lag bolt from left to rear outer.
 Also knot in wood.]({{site.baseurl}}/images/seal-sawstop/20231023_164232.jpg)

-Because I can't admit my mistake and cut another one, I charged forward and reinforced with a second block between the long boards using pocket screws.
+Because I couldn't possibly admit my mistake and cut another one, I charged forward and reinforced with a second block between the long boards using pocket screws.
 I also packed the knot with wood glue and sawdust, thinking it's better than nothing, but realistically probably adds 0.5% strength.

 ![Knot filled with glue]({{site.baseurl}}/images/seal-sawstop/20231023_174718.jpg)